 THE STORYTELLER’S TOOLBOX

-------------------------------------------- Check with us for digital options.
-This popular workshop uses a lively, hands-on approach to equipping students with basic storytelling skills.
+Programme Synopsis This popular workshop uses a lively, hands-on approach to equipping students with basic storytelling skills.
 Students will discover the fun of telling stories.
-They will discover how to learn a story without resorting to memorisation and learn techniques to tap their imagination to make the story uniquely their own.
+They will learn how to tell stories without resorting to memorisation and use techniques to tap their imagination to make the story uniquely their own.
 The workshop will include opportunities for the students to listen to a skilled teller and for them to refine and gain confidence in their own telling skills.
+Appropriate handouts and notes will be provided.
 This workshop will be individually tailored according to the age and abilities of the students. • Why tell stories? • How to find stories that are suitable for telling. • Techniques for learning story structure. • Techniques for imagining a story through different sensory modes. • Performance tips. • Storytelling with props. • Storytelling practice.
 Asian Storytelling Network, Singapore’s first professional storytelling company, has a pool of skilled artiste educators who have been successfully engaging students and teachers in schools since 2002.

 The Tote Board Arts Grant was introduced in 1995 to encourage the development of a vibrant arts culture in schools, and to promote arts appreciation amongst students.

 Each year, all MOE schools and ITE Colleges may opt-in to receive the Arts Grant.
 Schools may use the grant to subsidise the purchase of programmes under the NAC-AEP and for the Artist-in-School Scheme (AISS).

 All approved programmes are listed on the NAC-AEP Directory and come with a valid Letter of Eligibility.

 To purchase this programme, contact the representative listed on the Programme Detail Page and make contractual arrangements directly with the programme provider.